Some bits of history

 Culham station opened on 12th June 1844 as ‘Abingdon Road’ station, being renamed ‘Culham’ on 2nd June 1856 on the opening of the branch from Abingdon Junction (later closed and replaced by Radley station) to Abingdon.
 Culham was for a number of years the only intermediate station on the line as Appleford station closed after less than five years of use.
 The name ‘Abingdon Road’ was later re-used for a halt opened in 1908 to serve the village of South Hinksey.
 The old ticket office is all that remains of the original station buildings.
 The signal box (itself a replacement for the original one) was closed on 15th February 1961, with the old broad gauge goods shed and waiting room on platform 1 being removed during 1972.
 The old footbridge was declared unsafe and was removed, but interestingly the original cast iron pillars survived and now support its replacement.

 Culham station was fairly well served with goods facilities right from day one.
 There was a cattle dock and loop on the Up side, and another loop and goods shed on the Down side with a small weighbridge in the yard and several coal merchantsClick or tap to reveal our hidden page about the coal merchants at Culham operated out of the station at various times.
 There were crossings between the running lines and the layout changed only slightly over time.
 Goods services to and from Culham were withdrawn on 19th July 1965 and the station was reduced to having just the two running lines.
+Before it was reduced to an unmanned station Culham had its own Station Master and a varying number of staff of different gradesClick or tap to reveal our hidden page about the staff who have worked at Culham, some quicky passing through whilst others remained for many years.

 In September 1939 Culham became one of the designated reception stations in the GWR London Evacuation Scheme, and went on to receive around 4,000 evacuees.